 HOA violation letters can be an annoying part of living in a planned community, for all the important benefits an HOA brings.
 You know you’ve been putting that house cleaning session for too long when you start getting HOA warning letters in your mailbox.
 When it comes to these matters, it’s best to be proactive and clean your house exterior before you get fined for keeping an unsightly home.

-Living in an HOA has its benefits but their rules can be difficult to navigate.
+Living in an HOA has its benefits, but their rules can be difficult to navigate.
 Many of them seem to demand perfection when it comes to the appearance of your home.
 Your grass has to be healthy and well-trimmed, you can’t have certain trees or shrubs in your yard, your front yard must be immaculate.
-The cleanliness of your home’s exterior is also under scrutiny every time the community manager passes by for a neighborhood inspection.
+The cleanliness of your home’s exterior is also under scrutiny every time the community manager passes by for an inspection.

 When you live in an HOA, you agree to abide by a set of rules, and some of them can result in HOA violation letters if you’re too negligent.
 Your community will have what is known as the Covenants, Conditions, and Restrictions, or CC&Rs in short.
 The HOA has set some aesthetic standards in these documents that you, as the homeowner, should observe.

-When you violate these regulations, the HOA have certain measures they can use.
+When you violate these regulations, the HOA has certain measures they can use.
 These can include HOA violation letters, or even steep fines as allowed by statutes in North Carolina and elsewhere.

 HOAs exist to improve and preserve the community’s property value.
 While this is generally a good thing, it can be a huge pain to manage the stains on your home.
 Common HOA violation issues include your home’s siding, driveway, and roof.
 This article will inform you about different cleaning methods and help you avoid those pesky violation letters.

-One of the most common siding HOA violations is the presence of unsightly mold, mildew, or algae.
+One of the most common siding HOA violations is the presence of unsightly mold, mildew, or algae on your house’s sidings.
 These organisms thrive where moisture is present.
 Over time, shaded parts of your home will become stained.
 For lighter stains, you can use simple household materials; 70% water mixed with 30% white vinegar along with some elbow grease.
 Those tougher stains require more care and better equipment.

 When dealing with more serious stains or even moss you need to be cautious.
-When vinegar and water won’t due you need something more powerful.
-But tackling this task alone without the right set of equipment can do more harm.
-Lack of experience can lead to a sub par job, or worse, lead to a exterior damage or even the possibility of an injury.
+When vinegar and water won’t due you need something more powerful, but tackling this task alone without the right set of equipment can do more harm.
+Lack of experience can lead to a sub-par job, or worse, lead to exterior damage or even the possibility of injury.
 Professional pressure washing companies take every factor into account; the stain severity, siding material, and surrounding surfaces.

 What is the hardest part of removing stains from your roof?
 The ground after you fall, which is why we recommend you hire the professionals to clean your roof.
 All kidding aside, we strongly suggest you call the experts when it comes to roof cleaning and maintenance.
 No HOA violation letter is worth getting a serious injury.